The Driving Standards Agency (DSA) and Vehicle and Operator Services Agency (VOSA) have merged to form the Driver and Vehicle Standards Agency (DVSA).

 - the minibus service is only available for members of that organisation - not to the general public

-- any charges are to cover running costs and are made on a non-profit basis
+- any charges are to cover running costs and are not for profit

-Apply for a minibus permit from your local authority, or contact the Vehicle and Operator Services Agency (VOSA).
+Apply for a minibus permit from your local authority, or contact DVSA.

 Driving a minibus for profit